Blue Grit

 A Blue Grit, also known as a blue Liberal or a business Liberal, is a member or supporter of the Liberal Party of Canada or of one of the nation's provincial and territorial Liberal parties who is generally considered to be right-of-centre.
-The term has also been applied to former Progressive Conservative Party of Canada members who are now Liberals, such as Scott Brison.
+The term has also been applied to former Progressive Conservatives who are now Liberals, such as Scott Brison.

-The loose 'faction' of Blue Grits can generally be described as liberal conservative in ideological terms, typically advocating for policies that combine fiscal caution with cultural liberalism.
-Additionally, Blue Grits are often seen as more inclined toward monarchist, conservative and nationalist sentiments than the more progressive elements of the Liberal movement.
-Unlike the federal Conservative Party and many of its provincial and territorial counterparts, the Liberal movement in Canada has not historically exhibited a clearly identifiable ideological factional divide.
+Blue Grits can generally be described as adhering to conservative liberalism, typically advocating for policies that combine fiscal caution with cultural liberalism, in contrast with the more progressive social liberals.
+Unlike the federal Conservative Party and many of its provincial and territorial counterparts, Canadian liberals have not historically exhibited a clearly identifiable ideological factional divide.
 This is partly due to the federal Liberal Party's historically high level of party discipline in Parliament.
-While quite similar to Red Tories, Blue Grits tend to be less inclined toward paternalism and traditionalism, instead focusing more on economic liberalism — hence their alternative name, business Liberals.
+While in some ways akin to Red Tories, Blue Grits tend to be less inclined toward paternalism and traditionalism, instead focusing more on economic liberalism — hence their alternative name, business Liberals.

-Prominent current leaders who have been identified as Blue Grits include Mark Carney, the current Prime Minister of Canada, and Bonnie Crombie, the current leader of the Ontario Liberal Party.
+Prominent current leaders who have been identified as Blue Grits include Mark Carney, the current Prime Minister of Canada, and Bonnie Crombie, the former leader of the Ontario Liberal Party.
+The former British Columbia Liberal Party, particularly under Christy Clark, embraced pro-business policies and fiscal restraint, attracting both Blue Grits and federal Conservative supporters to form a “free enterprise coalition” against the BC NDP.